zhengfj1994/MRM-Ion_Pair_Finder/README.md

 Modified column name support in MS1 file.
 The modified version supports the use of "tr" or "rt" abbreviations for retention time column names.

 ### 2020/09/28
-Expanded format support for mgf files
+Expanded format support for mgf files.

+### 2021/02/16
+Improve the efficiency of the R language and visualize it based on shiny.
+Remove the Matlab version.